-Covenant Safeguard Applicability Status of Compliance completion of compensation payment to APs, LARPs' Implementation Compliance Monitoring was done by an EMC conducting required surveys.
+Covenant Safeguard Applicability Status of Compliance LARPs' Implementation Compliance Monitoring was done by an EMC conducting required surveys.
 They prepared two Compliance Reports (CRs) for the road sections.
-First CR endorsed by MRDI & subsequently, approved by ADB.
-The second CR is under review of ADB.
+CR1 and CR2 endorsed by MRDI & subsequently, approved by ADB.
 The Borrower, through RD, shall ensure that the Project does not have any indigenous peoples impact within the meaning of Safeguard Policy Statement.
 In the event the Project does = have any such impact, the Borrower, through RD, shall take all steps required to ensure that the Project complies with the applicable laws and regulations of the Borrower and with the Safeguard Policy Statement.
 ADB Loan Agreement No Indigenous People are identified in the Projects (Batumi Bypass, Bakurtsikhe-Tsnori and Poti Bridge).
-Safeguards - related provisions in Bidding documents and Works contracts: The Borrower, through RD, shall ensure that all bidding documents and contracts for Works contain provisions that requires the Contractor to: comply with the measures relevant to the Contractor set forth in the EIA, the EMP and the RPs (to the extent they concern impacts on affected people during construction), and any corrective or preventative actions set forth in a Safeguards Monitoring Report; make available a budget for all such environmental and social measures; provide the Borrower with a written notice of any unanticipated environmental and resettlement risks or impacts that arise during construction, implementation or operation of the Project that were not considered in the EIA, the EMP and the ADB Loan Agreement Complied with.
+Safeguards - related provisions in Bidding documents and Works contracts: The Borrower, through RD, shall ensure that all bidding documents and contracts for Works contain provisions that requires the Contractor to: comply with the measures relevant to the Contractor set forth in the EIA, the EMP and the RPs (to the extent they concern impacts on affected people during construction), and any corrective or preventative actions set forth in a Safeguards Monitoring Report; make available a budget for all such environmental and social measures; provide the Borrower with a written notice of any unanticipated environmental and resettlement risks or impacts that arise during construction, implementation or operation of the Project that were not considered in the EIA, the EMP and the RPs; adequately record the condition of roads, agricultural land and other infrastructure ADB Loan Agreement Complied with.